jonatha-anselmi/INFO4-PS/README.md

-Take 10-20 minutes to answer this [Quick survey](pdf/Quick_0.pdf) and send your answers (as an annotated pdf) to `arnaud.legrand@imag.fr` with the following subject `[INFO4-PS] Quick 0 First Name, Last Name`.
+Take 10-20 minutes to answer this [Quick survey](pdf/Quick_0.pdf) and send your answers (as an annotated pdf) to `arnaud.legrand@imag.fr` with the following subject `[INFO4-PS] Quick 0 Nom, Prénom`.
 This should be done before Friday evening so that we can analyze them before the next lecture.
 This survey will not be graded, so no need to worry/cheat/whatever.
 The main objective is (1) for us to identify those who need specific help in calculus (2)